kscottz/turtlebot4_docker/README.md

 * Install Docker with `sudo apt install docker.io`
 * You may need to [add yourself to the Docker group](https://stackoverflow.com/questions/21871479/docker-cant-connect-to-docker-daemon) with the command `sudo usermod -aG docker $(whoami)`
 * Install Rocker (see [instructions](https://github.com/osrf/rocker)).
 Make sure to setup and use a Python virtual environment.
-Note your virtual environments name and location
+* Note your virtual environment's name and location.
+You'll need to call `source ./<venv>/bin/activate` before starting your container.

 If you wish to build the Docker container from scratch: